B1nus/wezy/README.md

 ```
 This syntax will probably change.
 # Methods
-Methods in crust are just normal functions.
-For example `bool contains(range_i64 *self, i64 num)` would be called as a method:
+Methods in crust are normal functions.
+For example `bool contains(range_i64 *self, i64 num)` could be called as a method:
 ```
 interval = 1..5
-if interval.is_in_range(4)
+if interval.contains(4)
   ...
 ```
 # Multiple Dispatch
 Two functions can have the same name as long as the have different type declarations.
-This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` can have the same name.
+This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` could have the same name.
 Also note that these functions can be called as methods `4.sqrt()`.
+# Builtin functions
+Builtin functions such as `parse` do not play by the normal rules of crust.
+This is because they are [generic](https://en.wikipedia.org/wiki/Generic_function).
 # One-Indexed
 crust is one indexed.
 I know many programmers will wonder why I made this decision.
 Let me answer you by asking another question.
 What do you think is more intuitive, getting the 5th element in an array by typing `array[4]` or `array[5]`?
 What do you think is more intuitive for somebody new to programming?
 I would say it's the latter.
 # Scope